prosecconetwork/Scealextric/README.md

 Veale's initial bookend actions.xlsx

-This triple store provides a scene-establishing preamble for every action verb, so that a story beginning with that action/verb might be prefaced with this preasmble.
+This triple store provides a scene-establishing preamble for every action verb, so that a story beginning with that action/verb might be prefaced with this preamble.

 Veale's closing bookend actions.xlsx